Our 100-year-old house has me doing things I never thought I would have to do. Most recently, I have learned to restore antique brass light fixtures.

 - Dremel rotary tool

 - Rotary tool metal polishing tips (I went through almost two packs on this project)

 - Wooden skewers

 - Fishing line

 The first step was to test the wiring and components.
-We purchased a lamp cord and found that all of the sconces worked perfectly.
-However, we decided to rewire them because the original wire was ancient and cloth-covered and they had to be taken apart anyways to allow us to properly clean and polish them.
+We purchased a lamp cord we we connected to the existing wiring to determine if the fixtures were functional.
+Thankfully, we found that all of the sconces worked perfectly.
+However, we decided to rewire them because the original wire was ancient and cloth-covered.
+In addition, the sconces had to be taken apart anyways to allow us to properly clean and polish them.

 Removing the original wires

 Removing the old wire was a bit tricky.
 We carefully tied fishing line to one end of the existing wire.
 We then used pliers to pull the other end of the wire through the fixture arms with the attached fishing line.
 This left a piece of fishing line in place of the wiring within each fixture.
 We then tied the two ends of the fishing line together to the other so that the line did not accidentally get pulled out of the fixture.
 We knew we needed the fishing line in place to pull the new wires through once the metal was cleaned.